October 18, 2017

 “We’re feeling bullish…” is how I signed off on the previous update when referring to a preferred site in the London Borough of Lewisham.
 I naively assumed that it was a deal done.
 Although that particular Lewisham site does remain an option, I’m beginning to understand how the Older Women’s Co-Housing project, which recently launched so successfully in High Barnet, North London, took more than 15 years to realise!
 But before talking sites, let me tell you about some of the other achievements and the milestones that we've passed on our journey so far.

-For those of you following us on Twitter or Facebook, or just keen observers of Tonic’s own website, you’ll know that we recently employed our first full-time member of staff.
-We’re delighted that Luke Warner has joined our small team as Project Coordinator, bringing with him a wealth of experience from his dual UK/US background in support of our operations and evolving governance structures within nonprofits and small businesses.
-Luke’s time as a trans* mentor at the Los Angeles LGBT Center will certainly provide him with some insight into how best to support and facilitate Tonic’s own community stakeholder work.
-One of his other early achievements was relocating Tonic’s operations from a temporary base in Lewisham to a new shared office space in the heart of Soho.
+For those of you following us on Twitter or Facebook, or just keen observers of Tonic’s own website, you’ll know that we employed our first full-time member of staff in July.
+We’re delighted that Luke Warner has joined our small team as Project Coordinator, bringing with him a wealth of experience in supporting operations and evolving governance structures within nonprofits and small businesses in both the UK and the US.
+Luke’s time as a trans* mentor at the Los Angeles LGBT Center and his work with underrepresented groups will help to strengthen Tonic’s own work with our own community stakeholders.
+One of his early Tonic achievements was relocating our operations from a temporary base in Lewisham to a new shared office space in the heart of Soho.

 We’re equally delighted to be working with igloo Regeneration, the UK’s leading responsible real estate business and our new development management partner.
 We liked their high-minded vision of working with investors, communities, local authorities, and landowners, “to make the world better one place at a time”, coupled with a hard-headed business delivery model as evidenced by their award-winning developments across the UK, including in London’s Bermondsey Square and Somerleyton Road, Brixton.
 Founder Chris Brown and Development Manager Kym Shaen-Carter are now adding value to our business and post-operational plans, and putting our case to agencies and individuals who can help us secure that elusive site.
 On the latter point, we’re also receiving support from the Land Team at Jones Lang LaSalle, a global property company with an enviable reach.